Johnelvis/DockerDarknet/README.md

 #About This Fork#

 This is a Fork for my Master Thesis at Reutlingen University 2016.
-Some changes where made to the code for easy use and scripts are added to use Darknet in Docker to train,analyze and use.
+Some changes where made to the code for easy use and scripts are added to run Darknet in Docker -> train,analyze and use.

 #How to install#
 1. Install Cuda